Brick Court Chambers

 • Public Law M

-Jagoda accepts instructions across all areas of public law.
+Jagoda accepts instructions across all areas of public law, including constitutional and administrative law, human rights, foreign affairs and on technical questions of statutory interpretation.
 She acts for both claimants and defendants and her recent experience includes:

-• Al Haq v Secretary of State for Business and Trade: appearing for the Claimant in a judicial review challenge to the export of F-35 fighter jet parts to Israel following the military invasion of Gaza after 7 October 2023 (led by Phillippa Kaufmann KC, Raza Husain KC and Blinne Ní Ghrálaigh KC) (one of the Lawyer’s Top 20 cases for 2025).
-As sole counsel, Jagoda successfully resisted a non-party application for disclosure in a hearing in the Administrative Court.
+• Al Haq v Secretary of State for Business and Trade [2025] EWHC 173 (Admin): appearing for the Claimant in a judicial review challenge to the continued export of F-35 fighter jet parts to Israel following the military invasion of Gaza after 7 October 2023 (led by Phillippa Kaufmann KC, Raza Husain KC and Blinne Ní Ghrálaigh KC) (one of the Lawyer’s Top 20 cases for 2025).
+Jagoda appeared unled at an interim hearing regarding disclosure of documents.

 • Commercial M

-Jagoda accepts instructions across all areas of commercial law, and has particular experience in civil fraud.
-She has appeared in the Lawyer’s Top 20 cases for two consecutive years.
+Jagoda accepts instructions across all areas of commercial law, and has particular experience in civil fraud, banking litigation, derivative claims on behalf of minority shareholders, and claims involving multiple jurisdictions (including offshore jurisdictions).
 Her recent experience includes:

-• JSC Commercial Bank Privatbank v Kolomoisky and others: a $1.9 billion claim against the former owners of Privatbank, Ukraine’s largest lending bank, alleging misappropriation of funds (led by Mark Howard KC, Mike Bools KC, Alec Haydon KC, Alex Milner KC and Geoffrey Kuehne)
+• JSC Commercial Bank Privatbank v Kolomoisky [2025] EWHC 1987 (Ch), a $1.9 billion claim against the former owners of Privatbank, Ukraine’s largest lending bank, alleging misappropriation of funds (led by Mark Howard KC and others) (one of the Lawyer’s Top 20 cases of 2022).
+Jagoda appeared unled at the first consequentials hearing, at which a number of (opposed) applications were made.

-• Johnson v FirstRand Bank Limited: acting for the Financial Conduct Authority as intervener in this Supreme Court appeal concerning the payment of undisclosed commissions in the motor finance industry (led by Jemima Stratford KC) (one of the Lawyer’s Top 10 appeals for 2025)
+• Johnson v FirstRand Bank Limited [2025] UKSC 33: acting for the Financial Conduct Authority as intervener in this Supreme Court appeal concerning the payment of undisclosed commissions in the motor finance industry (led by Jemima Stratford KC) (one of the Lawyer’s Top 10 appeals of 2025).

 Jagoda also regularly appears in county courts and tribunals as sole counsel.